NavyaG-lab/Tech-writer/datasets/basic-datasets/testing-dataset.md

     subfolder3.allOps(referenceDate)
 }
 ```
-If you're a subfolder of a `dataset` subfolder, then you'll need to add folder_name.allOps to the allOps of the parent folder.
+If you've a subfolder of a `dataset` subfolder, then you'll need to add folder_name.allOps to the allOps of the parent folder.
-If you're simply a subfolder of `dataset`, Then you will need to add folder_name.allOps to opsToRun in [itaipu/src/main/scala/etl/itaipu/Itaipu.scala](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/itaipu/Itaipu.scala).
+If you've a subfolder of `dataset`, Then you will need to add folder_name.allOps to opsToRun in [itaipu/src/main/scala/etl/itaipu/Itaipu.scala](https://github.com/nubank/itaipu/blob/master/src/main/scala/etl/itaipu/Itaipu.scala).

-Do try, in both cases, to simply add a new line and not change any of the existing ones.
-That means, if you have:
+In both cases, if you have:

 ```scala
 folder1.allOps ++
 folder2.allOps ++